Biden decides to oust Trump military academy board members | ExBulletin

 Biden decides to oust Trump military academy board members

-WASHINGTON The Biden administration on Wednesday decided to oust 18 allies of Donald Trump who were appointed to the boards of directors of US military academies in the final months of the Republican president.
+WASHINGTON (AP) The Biden administration on Wednesday dismissed 18 people appointed to the boards of US military academies by Donald Trump in the final months of the Republican president’s tenure, according to the White House.

-Cathy Russell, director of the Office of Presidential Personnel at the White House, sent letters to 18 appointees to the advice of visitors to the Air Force Academy, the Military Academy and the Naval Academy, calling on them to resign from ‘by the close of business on Wednesday or they would be made redundant. .
+Cathy Russell, director of the Office of Presidential Personnel at the White House, sent letters to 18 appointees to the advice of visitors to the Air Force Academy, the Military Academy and the Naval Academy, calling on them to resign from ‘here close of business on Wednesday or to be made redundant.

-Among those Biden has sought to remove are former senior officials in the Trump administration, including White House adviser Kellyanne Conway (Air Force Academy), press secretary Sean Spicer (Naval Academy), adviser to National Security HR McMaster (US Military Academy) and Office of Director of Management and Budget Russell Vought (Naval Academy).
+Those ousted from Biden include senior Trump administration officials including White House Advisor Kellyanne Conway (Air Force Academy), Press Secretary Sean Spicer (Naval Academy), National Security Advisor HR McMaster (Military Academy) and the Director of the Office of Management and Budget.
+Russell Vought (Naval Academy).

 White House press secretary Jen Psaki has confirmed that former Trump officials have been asked to resign or be fired.
-It was not immediately clear whether any of those invited to resign had done so by the 6 p.m.
-EST deadline set by the White House.
+It was not immediately clear whether any of those invited to resign had done so before the 6 p.m. deadline set by the White House.

 I’ll let others assess whether they think Kellyanne Conway and Sean Spicer and others were qualified, or not political, to sit on these boards, Psaki said.
 But the presidents qualification requirements are not your party registration.
 It is about whether you are qualified to serve and whether you are aligned with the values of this administration.